Visillect/MetaImageMark/report_builder/README.md

 ```

 A tag of this file will be added for all benchmarks from the same file.
 This option allows you to compare operations
-compiled in different ways without having to change the source code/file.json (for example comparison of Release and
+compiled in different ways without having to change the source code or `json` file (for example comparison of `Release` and
-Debug builds).
+`Debug` builds).

 ### Using arbitrary names for tags.